AviMualem/Distributed-Sagas-Defined/apartment-service/README.md

 Installation:
-- Create .env file which will have the matching defenition for in the env template file
+- Create .env file which will have the matching definition for in the env template file
 - use the runmynestapp vs code run config